yurangja99/music-sentiment-analysis/README.md

 - `SPOTIFY_SECRET`: Spotify API SECRET

 Run [`generate_dataset.py`](./generate_dataset.py) to preprocess your own dataset.
-After running the command, you can see some npz files those compose a dataset.
+After running the command, you can see some .npy and .npz files in `data` directory.
 You can edit some parameters in editable zone if you can.
 ```
 python generate_dataset.py